 The Sheiling Ringwood uses some electronic equipment to safeguard the health and wellbeing of certain students eg. epilepsy monitors.
 Use of any surveillance/monitoring equipment is always agreed in advance with parents and authorities.
+Any use of surveillance equipment does not intrude unreasonably on young people's privacy and is reviewed regularly to ensure that it is the least intrusive and restrictive.

 Students' privacy and dignity is upheld, and individuals may choose to spend time in their rooms to rest and self-occupy away from the group.
 This is carefully risk assessed on an individual basis.
 Some rooms may have locks and students may express a wish to lock their bedrooms.
 Where this is the case, the School and College support the students and young adults to build on their independence skills in an appropriate and safe way.
-A positive approach is followed through and we do not use seclusion to manage behaviour.
+A positive approach is followed through, and we do not use seclusion to manage behaviour.